What Is a Defensive Back In Football? Explained

 Written By: Chris Haddad

-Updated: February 12, 2024
+Updated: October 23, 2024

 American football has 11 positions on the field.
 These positions are often labeled in position groups, as coaches can talk about a set of players rather than one player.
 This is the same on offense and defense.
-But what is a db in football and why are they important?
+But what is a DB in football, and why are they important?

-DB In Football
+Defensive Back In Football

 A DB in American Football is short for a defensive back.
 These players are often the fastest players on the defensive side of the ball, as they are tasked with covering wide receivers.